 Across the two sections, six double bedrooms and two attic spaces sleep 16 discerning guests in beautifully decorated, countryside rooms.
 All six doubles come with wall-mounted TV’s, window seats to enjoy the spectacular views, along with plenty of clothes storage space, and fluffy towels with the locally made Welsh soap provided.
-The two attic areas are laid out as twin bedrooms, but these can be linked to make king-size beds upon request.
+The two attic areas are laid out as twin bedrooms.
 There’s an additional landing space with children's toys, table and chairs to keep them entertained on cosy nights in.
 There are three en-suites across the rooms, and two family bathrooms in total, with a modern spa bath and freestanding bath respectively.

 There is private parking available for up to five cars and a lockable garage for bike storage.
 We provide plenty of logs for the wood burner and gas for the BBQ.
 Baby items such as a high chair, travel cot and stair gate are all available on request, but guests are asked to bring their own cot linen.
 This property has it's own water supply which is tested and filtered.

 We spent the half term holiday with two families including 4 adults and 5 children/teenagers.
 The house was perfect with lots of space for everyone.
 Hot tub was used every day.
 Relaxing sitting outside with nice view down to the estuary and hills across.
 Excellent location to go to various beaches and hike in the mountains including within Snowdonia park.
 Even climbed Mount Snowdon with a perfect view from the top.